metanymie/metanymie.github.io/vr_films.md

 Robert Zemeckis’s 1989 sequel to Back to the Future offers only a glimpse of virtual reality in the film’s depiction of 2015, which was still 27 years away when the film went into production.
 It’s not quite clear whether the JVC-branded goggles shown are for virtual reality or augmented reality, although Marty Junior’s interaction with his surroundings suggests the latter.
 Either way, the filmmakers made a pretty good prediction, with Google Glass and Samsung Gear VR both being available in 2015.

 ## 90
+### Total Recall
+American science fiction action film directed by Paul Verhoeven, starring Arnold Schwarzenegger, Rachel Ticotin, Sharon Stone, Ronny Cox and Michael Ironside.
+The film is loosely based on the Philip K. Dick story "We Can Remember It for You Wholesale."
+It tells the story of a construction worker who is having troubling dreams about Mars and a mysterious woman there.

 ## 91
 ## 92
 ### The Lawnmower Man